-There is currently a very limited amount of housing in the Village Center, with only a couple second floor apartments located along Tom Darlington Drive.
+There is currently a very limited amount of housing in the Village Center, with only a couple second floor apartments located along Tom Darlington Driveand 30 units within The View Carefree, a townhome community currently being developed along Easy Street.
 While there are several residential developments that exist around the periphery of the Village Center, housing within the Village Center is a critical part of infusing energy into a downtown area.
 In addition, over 41 percent of community survey respondents indicated they would consider living in the Village Center, so there is a clear demand in the market place that is currently not being met.